MichaelDarpino/MIchaelDarpino.github.io/index.md

 ## About Me

 I am a Computer Engineering student with strong foundation in a variety of programming languages as well as hardware design.

-> This is a blockquote following a header.
+I have knowledge in a variety of programming languages including:

+> Java
+> C/C++
+> JavaScript
+> HTML
+> SQL
->
+> Python
-> When something is important enough, you do it even if the odds are not in your favor.

 ### Header 3